gajabaar/2024-playground/learning_Git/suprim/7_To_Origin_and_Beyond.md

-# To Origin and Beyong -- Advanced Git Remotes
+# To Origin and Beyond -- Advanced Git Remotes

 ## 1: Push Main!
 ```